 - 2 - 3 tablespoons instant coffee (depending on how intense you want the coffee flavour to be)

-- Start with the crust - put the almonds, walnuts, dates and cacao into your food processor or blender and whizz until very finely minced.
+- Start with the crust - put the almonds, walnuts, dates, coconut oil and cacao into your food processor or blender and whizz until very finely minced.
 Then press well into the cheesecake pan (with removable bottom, if you have one - it will make getting it out a breeze!)

 - For the filling, let's start with the homemade date paste.
 Put the drained dates into the blender and add warm water tablespoon by tablespoon until you have a smooth paste (my dates needed 10 tablespoons, but this may vary on the type of dates you're using and how long they've been soaked for).